 "Well, are there any other options?"
 Ichigo interrupted him.
 Urahara's silence told him enough.
 "Then I'll do it.
 I don't care what the risks are, I'll-"

 The unusually harsh tone Urahara had addressed him with was enough to make Ichigo flinch.
 "You're being too reckless, Ichigo.
-There are many people who would be very upset if they knew how unconcerned you are with your own safety."
+There are many people who would be very upset if they knew how little concern you have for your own safety."
 Ichigo looked away, feeling the weight of his mentor's gaze.
 They say disappointment hurts more than anger, but a combination of the two certainly did a bang up job of making him feel like crap.

 Urahara wasn't done yet, though: "Also, you would not be the only one in danger if the situation took a turn for the worse.
 Many lives could potentially be lost."
 Thinking it safe to make eye contact again, Ichigo asked: "Just what is this idea of yours to get my powers back?
 You've gotten me and my friends involved in plenty of dangerous schemes where people could have gotten killed.
 How is this time any different?"